Tourism in Brisbane: CityCat Ferries

-CityCat Ferries are catamarans, and are a pleasant way to travel past such Brisbane icons as the Story Bridge and South Bank Parklands.
+CityCat Ferries are catamarans, and are a pleasant way to travel past such Brisbane icons as the Story Bridge, Howard Smith Wharves and South Bank Parklands.

 City tours

 Brisbane Greeters provide free walking tours around Brisbane, aiming to provide a customised, flexible, intimate and authentic experiences through a knowledgeable and enthusiastic local volunteer.

 Kangaroo Segway Tours offer tours of the city's major attractions using segways.

 Brisbane By Bicycle conduct daily tours of Brisbane city and surrounding areas in small groups.
 The tours are fully guided by a Brisbane local with extensive knowledge of the city including local bars, restaurants, events and attractions.